 Once your options have been selected perform the search by clicking the button.
 This will conduct the search and direct you to the results page as shown below.
 You can see that the search string of the two combined searches is displayed in the search box.
-By combining this search with the AND operator we have limited the results further but alternatively by using this feature with the OR operator the we can also expand results.
+By combining this search with the OR operator we have expanded the results but alternatively by using this feature with the AND or NOT operator the we can also limit results.